Swissquote vs ATFX Comparison

 Which brokers offers more tradeable asset classes, Swissquote or ATFX?

-Swissquote offers a more diverse selection of investment options than ATFX allowing you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
+Swissquote offers a more diverse selection of investment options than ATFX allowing you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
 Looking at total tradeable symbols, Swissquote has 466, compared to 150 from ATFX.

 Can I trade cryptocurrency with Swissquote or ATFX?